LIGHT in sign language

 For another meaning if you mean a light-colored or lightweight, then use a different sign: LIGHT (WEIGHT).

 Through toddler's cognitive lens

-Coda and deaf babies say the darndest cute things in sign language.
+Kids, especially toddlers and preschoolers, say the darndest cute things in sign language.

 One evening at around bedtime, the toddler Juli (age 1;4) repeated uttering light, light.. light.. light (early production).
 Her father turned to me, "What did she sign?"
 Without any context, I answered my best, signing light.
 I trusted my instinct.

 The father let Juli lead him from the family room through the hallway to the front door.
 He came back, signing "You're right.
 She was referring the light to the sunset."
 SUNSET?
 Fascinating little mind's interpretation of the world.

 [Note: ASL writing is not an official standard.
 This sign language writing remains in a state of open space to allow room for experiment, evolution, and improvement.]